Coastal Research and Education Society of Long Island

 Humpback whale (Megaptera novaeangliae)

 The humpback whale (Megaptera novaeangliae) is regularly found in the New York Bight throughout the year, but its abundance fluctuates widely.
 In some years they are very numerous with aggregations of up to 20 individuals.
 In other years only a few individuals are present.
-Humpbacks are one of the baleen whales regularly found in shallow water and have been observed for extended periods of time within Long Island Sound, Block Island Sound, Gardiner's Bay, the south shore of Long Island from the Rockaway to Montauk, and in the NY Harbor area.
+Juvenile humpbacks are some of the baleen whales regularly found in shallow water and have been observed for extended periods of time within Long Island Sound, Block Island Sound, Gardiner's Bay, the south shore of Long Island from the Rockaway to Montauk, and in the NY Harbor area.

 Our trips to the Great South Channel, bring us to a major feeding area east of Nantucket, where we've encountered humpbacks every year from 2002-2019 (from 4 to 150 individuals per trip).

 The flippers of a humpback are quite long (about 1/4 - 1/3 of the body length as seen in the image below), hence the genus Megaptera which translates from Latin as "large winged."
 In part, due to the large flippers, humpbacks are relatively slow swimmers but are also quite maneuverable.This flippers have tubercles (bumps) on the leading edge which have significant hydrodynamic effects.
-The tubercles provide lift and allow these whales to rise through the water at a steepo angle without stalling, enabling breaching with relatively less energy.
+The tubercles provide lift and allow these whales to rise through the water at a steep angle without stalling, enabling breaching with relatively less energy.

 The tubercles also allow humpbacks to rotate rapidly on the axis of extended flippers, thus allowing them to turn quickly into concentartions of prey.
 Humpbacks use a variety of unique behaviors involving bubbles to capture their prey.
 No other cetacean, as faas we can tell, uses bubles to concentrate prey.
-Humpbacks utilize bubble nets (aka bubble rings), bubble walls, bubble clouds (aka bubble mists).
+Humpbacks utilize bubble nets (aka bubble rings), bubble walls, and bubble clouds (aka bubble mists).
 In each behavior, bubbles trap fish, and the humpbacks turn into the mass of trapped fish and feed.

 For a detailed description of humpback behaviors you can take a look here at a document from our colleagues at Whale and Dolphin Conservation

-In order to dive deeply on a terminal or sounding dive, humpbacks usually kick their flukes out, this enables us to see and photograph the underside of the fluke.
+In order to dive deeply on a terminal or sounding dive, humpbacks usually lift their flukes out, this enables us to see and photograph the underside of the fluke.
 The markings and patterns of pigmentation on the underside of the fluke are unique for each humpback and can be used for identification purposes.

 If you are interested inhow to determine the sex of a humpback whale, our colleaugues at the Pacific Whale Foundation have done an excellent job that can be seen here (https://www.pacificwhale.org/blog/how-can-you-tell-a-male-and-female-humpback-whale-apart/)